 - REIT entities have an obligation to dividend out 90%, or for SPVs 100% of their profits each year.
-There are mitigating rules in case free cash would not match the dividend obligation amount: - A starting capital of HUF 5 billion is required; - At least 25% of the shares must be traded in controlled financial markets (i.e. certain defined stock exchanges), and would have to be split among at least 20 minority shareholders (below 5% each); - Share acquisition by banks and insurance companies would be limited to 10% in a REIT; - The trading and the bank/insurance company thresholds could be met in an easier way from 2016; - The entity should follow strict registration obligations administered by the Tax Authority;
+There are mitigating rules in case free cash would not match the dividend obligation amount; - A starting capital of HUF 5 billion is required; - At least 25% of the shares would have to be split among at least 20 minority shareholders (below 5% for each); - Share acquisition by banks and insurance companies would be limited to 10% in a REIT; - The entity should follow strict registration obligations administered by the Tax Authority; - The total debt to real properties ratio would be a maximum of 65% for REITs, and 70% for SPVs; - None of the real estate's or REIT ownerships' value can exceed 20% of the balance sheet total;

-- The total debt to properties ratio would be a maximum of 65% for REITs, and 70% for SPVs; - None of the real estate's or REIT ownerships' value can exceed 20% of the balance sheet total: - A compulsory quarterly market valuation of the property portfolio is required.
+A compulsory quarterly market valuation of the property portfolio is required.